nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 06: Delete a contact

 Preconditions: Dash is launched and user is on contacts tab

 <u>MSS:</u>

 1. User requests to delete a contact, specifying the index to be deleted
-2. Dash deletes the contact
+2. Dash deletes the contact and shows the updated contact list

 Use case ends.